laurenchen0631/English-Learning/category/common_phrase.md

 	- Lichens helped to speed the decomposition of the hard rock surfaces, preparing a soft bed of soil that was abundantly supplied with minerals that had been carried in the molten rock from the bowels of Earth
 - the length and breadth of 四處/到處 == If you travel the length and breadth of a place, you go to every part of it.
 	- She travelled the length and breadth of Ireland looking for her missing brother.
+- the turn of the century (n)世紀交界/世紀末 == the time when a particular century ends and another begins
+	- My great-grandfather was born **at** the turn of the last century.
 - through the ages 長久以來 == throughout history
 	- the influence of Greek culture through the ages
 	- Philosophers and scientists through the ages have compared the human brain to various mechanisms